Home Regulations Hub SFDR

 What is the EU Sustainable Finance Disclosure Regulation?

-The SFDR is a new regulation requiring financial service providers and owners of financial products to assess and disclose environmental, social, and governance (ESG) considerations publicly.
+The EU Sustainable Finance Disclosure Regulation (SFDR) aims to improve transparency, reduce greenwashing, and promote sustainable investments.
+It requires financial service providers, asset managers, and owners of financial products to assess and disclose environmental, social, and governance (ESG) considerations publicly.
+The requirements are detailed in the Regulatory Technical Standards (RTS).

-The regulation applies to all financial market participants (“FMPs”) and financial advisors (“FAs”) in the EU, FMPs with EU shareholders, and those marketing themselves in the EU, and sets out clear disclosure requirements.
+The regulation applies to all financial market participants (“FMPs”) and financial advisors (“FAs”) in the EU – including any with EU shareholders or marketing themselves in the EU – and sets out clear disclosure requirements.

 FMPs include: